josejuansanchez/research-notebook/structural_similarity_ssim.md

 An implementation of these algorithms can be found on [github](https://github.com/bdaehlie/web_image_formats).

-In October of 2013, Mozilla Corporation published a study entitled [Lossy Compressed Image Formats Study](http://people.mozilla.org/~josh/lossy_compressed_image_study_october_2013/) where they tested the aforementioned algorithms.
+In October of 2013, Mozilla Corporation published a study entitled "[Lossy Compressed Image Formats Study](http://people.mozilla.org/~josh/lossy_compressed_image_study_october_2013/)" where they tested the aforementioned algorithms.